 FEDERAL: (\) Children outside of school who have reached the age of 12 can work with written parental consent or on a farm where a parent is employed.
 Children under 12 can work with written parental consent on farms exempt from Federal minimum wage provisions.
 Further detail about federal child labor laws can be found in DOL's Child Labor Requirements In Agricultural Occupations Under the Fair Labor Standards Act (Child Labor Bulletin 102).
 Agricultural exceptions to the Fair Labor Standards Act (Id. § 213(c)(1)) can be found here.
-CALIFORNIA: A full summary of California child labor laws can be found here.

 FLORIDA: A full summary of Florida child labor laws can be found here.

 OREGON: A full summary of Oregon child labor laws can be found here.

 WASHINGTON: A full summary of Washington child labor laws can be found here.